 - Stonehenge is the most architecturally sophisticated and only surviving lintelled stone circle in the world.

 - The earliest stage of the monument is one of the largest cremations cemeteries known in Neolithic Britain.

 - The stones were brought from very long distances – the bluestones from the Preseli Hills, over 150 miles away, and the sarsens probably from the Marlborough Downs, 19 miles to the north.
 To read about how these massive stones must have been transported, read this.

-- The stones were dressed using sophisticated techniques and erected using precisely interlocking joints, unseen at any other prehistoric monument. (ref)
+- The stones were dressed using sophisticated techniques and erected using precisely interlocking joints, unseen at any other prehistoric monument.

 We also visited the Stonehenge museum and the reconstructions of Neolithic houses outside the visitor center.
 The houses are designed to demonstrate how people lived 4,500 years ago.

 The houses were built using authentic materials and techniques, based on the evidence of dwellings found nearby.
 After this short visit to the museum, we got back into The English Bus and Andy drove us back to London.

 When we got back to London we had a nice dinner at the south bank and watched the water of the Thames lapping on the shore.

 As we were sitting there, we heard a busker singing some Eagles and Pink Floyd songs.